apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

      The data currently being used has the following data structure.
                * { Int(ID), String(Text), Int(Numeric), Long(Numeric), Alphanumeric(Catgory), String(Text) }
      The record size averages around ~3.8KB
-     The data file name currently used is "test-data-file-1M.csv" and the file is around 3.8GB.
+     The data file name is "test-data-file-1M.csv" and the file is around 3.8GB in size.

 ## Possible parameters